Arber555/behamics_tasks/README.md

 ```

 ## Usage
-First we need to prepare the data for the bestseller collection.
+First, we need to prepare the data for the bestseller collection.
 The next command will use pandas to calculate the statistics, it will extract 20% of the most sold products per category then all the extracted data will be saved in collection bestseller.
 ```bash
 $ cd src
 $ python main.py